Mean-field interaction of Brownian occupation measures, I: uniform tube property of the Coulomb functional: Introduction and main results

 As a consequence of Theorem \ref{tubeunifmetric}, the Hamiltonian $H(L_t)=\langle L_t,\Lambda L_t\rangle$ converges in distribution towards the common Coulomb energy of any member of $\mathfrak m$ and we state this fact as

 \begin{cor} Under $\widehat\P_t$, the distributions of $H(L_t)$ converge weakly to the Dirac measure at

 \end{cor}

 Let us highlight the core of the proof of Theorem \ref{tubeunifmetric}.
 An important technical hindrance in the proof of Theorem~\ref{tubeunifmetric} stems from the singularity of the Coulomb potential $x\mapsto1/|x|$, which does not fit within the set up of standard large deviation theory.
 This problem was encountered also in \cite{MV14} for deriving \eqref{tubeweak}.
 As it concerns $L_t$, this turned out to be a mild technical issue.
 Indeed, a simple truncation argument with replacing $1/|x|$ by its regularized version $1/\sqrt{|x|^2+\delta^2}$ sufficed to carry over the theory developed in \cite{MV14} to this singular potential.
-However, as it now concerns $\Lambda(L_t)$ in the uniform metric, the singularity of $1/|\cdot|$ turns out be a more serious problem, since a standard contraction principle combined with the truncation argument does not work well here.
-We need a strategy that extracts some approximate cancellation in the difference of terms $\Lambda_t(x_1)$ and $\Lambda_t(x_2)$ when two Coulomb singularities $x_1$ and $x_2$ come close to each other, and we need this cancellation \lq exponentially fast\rq\ in $t$.
-In other words, we need some \lq exponential regularity\rq\ of the random map $x\mapsto \Lambda_t(x)$ and inspired by an earlier work of Donsker and Varadhan for one dimensional Brownian local times \cite{DV77}, we are led to proving the following super exponential estimate and this is our second main result.
+However, as we need now to work with $\Lambda(L_t)$ in the {\em uniform} metric, the singularity of $1/|\cdot|$ turns out be a more serious problem, since a standard contraction principle combined with the truncation argument does not work well here.
+Instead, we need a strategy that shows a strong regularity property of the random map $x\mapsto \Lambda_t(x)$, more precisely, an exponential decay of the probability that its modulus of continuity deviates from zero.
+This is our second main result.

 \begin{theorem} For every $b>0$,